 Located in Science Hall East 3023, the Science Enrichment Center provides tutorial assistance, references, a Virtual Science Resource Center, laboratory equipment, multimedia, study and other science skill training, workshops, cooperative learning, technological assistance and mentors.
 This program provides the opportunity for all students, regardless of previous academic background, to excel in science and enables science professors to maintain high academic standards in their courses.

-Starfish - Early Alert Program
+Navigate- Early Alert Program

-The Starfish Early Alert Program was developed to enable the Academic Support Center to reach out to students who are struggling academically, financially, and/or possibly emotionally.
-A student is placed on Early Alert by the professor before the end of the 10th week of the semester.
+The Navigate Program was developed to enable the Academic Support Center to reach out to students who are struggling academically, financially, and/or possibly emotionally and to coordinate support services for students.